The Real Estate Investment Structure Taxation Review: Netherlands

 Capital gains realised by resident corporate taxpayers on the sale of real estate assets, in principle, lead to a taxable profit.
 However, capital gains on disposal of depreciable assets may be carried over to a special tax deferral reserve (the reinvestment reserve).
 As a result, no corporate income tax is due on the capital gain realised.

 The reserve must be deducted from the acquisition costs of subsequent acquired assets, and the fiscal book value of those assets will accordingly be reduced.
-The capital gains may only be carried over to the reinvestment reserve if there is an intention to reinvest in new assets.
+The capital gains may be carried over to the reinvestment reserve only if there is an intention to reinvest in new assets.

 The reserve cannot be maintained for more than three consecutive years.
 If the reserve has not been fully utilised within three years or the intention to reinvest in new assets no longer exists, the remainder will be subject to corporate income tax.

 Non-depreciable assets or assets depreciable in over 10 years must meet the replacement requirement.
-The capital gains on disposal of those durable assets may only be carried over to the reinvestment reserve if the new acquired asset has the same economical function.
+The capital gains on disposal of those durable assets may be carried over to the reinvestment reserve only if the new acquired asset has the same economical function.

 Real estate qualifies as a durable asset and, consequently, must meet the replacement requirement.
 The reinvestment reserve is a reserve for tax purposes and will not be taken into account in the commercial annual accounts of the taxpayer.